History of Palestine: General strike

 In November 1935 the guerilla leader Sheikh Izz ad-Din al-Qassam was killed in a shootout with British police in the hills near Jenin.
 Thousands attended his funeral which turned into demonstrations.
 His death became a rallying call for others.

 Al-Istiqlal called a general strike in April 1936 and the Palestinian leadership gave its blessing.
 The strike ended after a few months when Arab leaders instructed the Palestinians to desist in exchange for negotiations with the British on the future of Palestine.
-Meanwhile, volunteers led by Fawzi al-Qawiqji entered the country and engaged in unsuccessful guerilla warfare.
+Meanwhile, volunteers led by Fawzi al-Qawuqji entered the country and engaged in unsuccessful guerilla warfare.
 The British destroyed much of al-Qawiqji's forces and by mid-October it left the country.

 Peel Commission

 In 1937, the Peel Commission recommended dividing Palestine into a Jewish and an Arab state.
-The Jews would receive Tel Aviv, the coastal plain, the northern valleys, and parts of the Galile, while the Arabs would receive the West Bank of the river Jordan, central Palestine and the southern desert.
+The Jews would receive Tel Aviv, the coastal plain, the northern valleys, and parts of the Galilee, while the Arabs would receive the West Bank of the river Jordan, central Palestine and the southern desert.
 Britain would retain Jerusalem and a narrow corridor linking it to the sea.
 Importantly, the commission envisaged a population exchange similar to the exchanges between Turkey and Greece in the 1920s; thousands of Arabs who had their homes within the territory of the Jewish state would be forcibly removed.

 The Zionist leadership supported partition in principle, but expressed reservations about the commission's findings and some opponents thought that the territory allotted to the Jewish state was too small.
 Ben-Gurion saw it as the first step in a plan to gradually claim the entire country on both sides of Jordan.
 He was especially pleased with the commission's recommendation of forced population transfer; a "really Jewish" state is about to become reality, he wrote in his diary.

 The Palestinians led by the mufti opposed dividing Palestine, but a minority, led by the Nashashibis, supported it.
 This led to animosity between Husayni's and Nashashibi's supporters as the former accused the latter of treason.